-Zheng is a plucked musical instrument, quite similar to qin, but much bigger with 21 or 25 strings and not easy to be carried around, so is more commonly used for indoor performance.
+Zheng is a plucked musical instrument, quite similar to qin, but much bigger with 21 or 25 strings and not easy to be carried around, so is more commonly used for indoor performances.

-The oldest zhengs found in China are the ones unearthed from the tombs dating back to Confucius time about 2,500 years ago, with the structure and shape similar to what are used today.
+The oldest zhengs found in China are the ones unearthed from the tombs dating back to Confucius time about 2,500 years ago, with a structure and shape similar to what is used today.

 Solo Pipa: Ambush from All Sides (十面埋伏)

 The music vividly depicts the final showdown between two armies in 202 BC, which led to the establishment of the Han Dynasty, the first of four golden ages in Chinese history since the reunification of China by the First Emperor Qin.